tc39/notes/meetings/2019-07/july-23.md

 RBN: I haven’t considered that and I have no opinion on it.
 It’s something we could add in the future, as well.

-LBR: I still am strongly opposed to extending the try syntax to anything like this.
+LEO: I still am strongly opposed to extending the try syntax to anything like this.
 Far from being convinced.
 I don’t think I’ll get convinced to extend try given the complexity that it adds to the language.
 I can see how it would be used, but I’m not convinced it’s useful enough.
 I am going to express my strong objection to extending the try syntax.

 RBN: There are a lot of other languages that have similar syntax.
 Java has the exact same syntax.
 C# has the using syntax that is easy to adapt.
 It reduces the boilerplate that developers need to use to accomplish a goal.

-LBR: I still have questions for motivations on other parts of the feature.
+LEO: I still have questions for motivations on other parts of the feature.
 Specifically on the try/catch syntax I’m entirely unconvinced.

 ARY: I wouldn’t intuitively expect to call a method on that nested try, destructuring aside.
 The nested try seems very strange.
 One suggestion I would have for that is potentially using the `with` statement’s syntax in strict mode, if that would work.